junit-team/junit5-samples/junit5-modular-world/README.md

 This project hosts three main modules with their associated test modules.
 Their names are `com.example.application`, `com.example.tool` and `ice.cream`.

-In addition to the main modules there's a test module named `black.box`.
+In addition to the main modules there's a test module named `extra.modular`.
 It tests the exported packages and types of the main modules.

 ![junit5-modular-world/src](doc/screenshot-src.png)